Louisiana Public Defender Act

 From 1993-2004, there was almost no adjustment in the state appropriation for public defense.
 However, from 2004-2008, the Legislature increased the appropriation by more than 400%.
 Local districts still generate local revenue through surcharges on court costs, but more than half of total public defense funding is distributed through LPDB through General Appropriation from the State of Louisiana.
 This transition helps stabilize local public defender budgets and decrease their dependence on law enforcement to assess, collect and distribute fees.

-The entirety of the Louisiana Public Defender Act (Act 307) can be viewed online at:
+The Louisiana Public Defender Act (Act 307) can be viewed in PDF format by clicking

 See In Defense of Public Access to Justice, National Legal Aid and Defender Association, March 2005, p 19